Structure of Kerr black hole spacetimes in Weyl conformal gravity: Extremal limits and horizon temperatures

 This particular extremal limit then has four horizons at $r = 0$, the only time we have a fourth horizon for $r \geq 0$.
 We shall refer to this as the \textit{Empty} case, as we have no horizons for all $r > 0$.
 This is a rather peculiar spacetime, as $\Delta^\mathrm{H} = 0$ at $r = 0$, making the singularity null.
 We then have $\Delta^\mathrm{H} < 0$ for all $r > 0$, making all of it spacelike $(\mathrm{S})$.
-As this spacetime does not have a $\mathrm{T}$ region within $r \geq 0$, we are not able to use the sign of $-V'_+(r)$ \eqref{eq: effective potential} to distinguish whether this is $\mathrm{S}^+$ or $\mathrm{S}^-$.
+As this spacetime has no $\mathrm{T}$ region within $r \geq 0$, we cannot use the sign of $-V'_+(r)$~\eqref{eq: effective potential} to distinguish whether this is $\mathrm{S}^+$ or $\mathrm{S}^-$.
 However, as we shall see later on, the \textit{Empty} case is sandwiched between spacetimes in the parameter maps that only have cosmological horizons, so we can identify this as $\mathrm{S}^+$.

-We are inclined to consider this particular spacetime as not being well-defined, and may be regarded as a degeneracy in the model, as $\gamma = \frac{2}{3}$ clearly leads to an infinity in $k$ \eqref{eq:auxiliary}.
-It may be that a sufficient coordinate transformation or conformal transformation can extricate this infinity, but we have been unable to do so here.
+We are inclined to consider this particular spacetime to be ill-defined.
+It may be regarded as a degeneracy in the model, as $\gamma = \frac{2}{3}$ clearly leads to an infinity in $k$~\eqref{eq:auxiliary}.
+If some coordinate or conformal transformation can extricate this infinity, we have failed to discover it.